 In 2016, the EU announced that they would implement a new travel authorization screening system for non-EU citizens traveling to the continent, called European Travel Information and Authorization System (ETIAS).
 Similarly to the U.S. ESTA, the system is expected to strengthen border control and make obtaining permission to travel to the EU quicker and easier.

 All Uruguayan citizens traveling to Schengen countries will need an ETIAS visa waiver.
-The European Travel Information and Authorisation System (ETIAS) will come into effect in 2021.
+The European Travel Information and Authorisation System (ETIAS) will come into effect by the end of 2022.
 The measure is part of an effort to protect the Schengen region from terrorist attacks and improve safety for locals and foreigners alike.
 All citizens of Uruguay will have to apply for an ETIAS when traveling to Europe.

 Do Uruguayans Need a Visa for Europe?

-Uruguay is among the 60 countries eligible to get a ETIAS travel authorization from 2021.
+Uruguay is among the 60 countries eligible to get a ETIAS travel authorization from late 2022.
 A ETIAS travel authorization will allow Uruguayan travelers to enter 22 Schengen member states as well as 4 non-Schengen countries.

 Find below the complete list of countries you can enter with ETIAS: